Lillinator/topic-poster-working/README.md

-# Topic Last Poster
+# Topic Poster
-Shows only the most recent poster avatar or name in topic list pages, and allows changing the placeent of the last poster column.
+Shows the topic author or most recent poster avatar or name in topic list pages, and allows changing the placment of the author/poster avatar/name column.